How To at FH Online, April 3-6, 2025

 Uncheck the box "High-fidelity music mode".
 While HFMM may improve sound slightly for guitar and mandolin, it doesn't do much for fiddle in our testing.
 And HFMM uses extra processing resources and can cause video quality to drop on slower connections.

-"Echo cancellation" (unless your mic or other sound equipment already does cancellation (RARE), or you are wearing isolating headphones)
+Check the box "Echo cancellation" (unless your mic or other sound equipment already does cancellation (RARE), or you are wearing isolating headphones)

 Uncheck the box "Stereo audio"